olibob/rvmpow/README.md

 [Pow](http://pow.cx) needs to know what ruby and gemset is being used. rvm users can provide this information [manually](http://rvm.io/integration/pow) or install `rvmpow` and it'll handle it for you, including adding the new configuration file to .gitignore and linking the new app for immediate browsing.

+**Words of caution**

+I tested on newly created and updated rails apps, a bare minimal rack "*app*" and a bare minimal Sinatra app.
+Feedback is more than welcome.

+`rvmpow` **will fail** if you are not using a gemset ([you should](https://rvm.io/gemsets) ;-) If this is an issue for enough people, I'll fix it, but I don't think it's good practice to have all your gems in your default gemset.

+If you are already specifying the ruby version and gemset via .rvmrc or .ruby-version/.ruby-gemset or in your Gemfile, be aware that rvmpow uses Gemfile (which is a good thing  if you're going to deploy to [heroku](https://www.heroku.com/) for instance). `rvmpow` will not change the gemfile if ruby and gemset information is present.
+I advise to remove it prior to running `rvmpow`.
+If you use one of the other metioned methods, move or delete the files prior to running `rvmpow`.

+## Examples

+### Rails

 ```
 ~/Documents/Dev/Rails  ∆2.1.1 ›rails
 13:34 $ rvm-prompt